Dr. Linda Apple Monson

 - Diploma in Piano from Música en Compostela, Santiago de Compostela, Spain

 - B.M.
 Education (Piano and Bassoon), Peabody Conservatory of Music of the Johns Hopkins University

-An active adjudicator in piano competitions and festivals, Monson served as a juror for the 2009 Washington International Piano Competition.
+An active adjudicator in piano competitions and festivals, Monson served as a juror for the 2019 International Young Artist Piano Competition.
+Additionally she served as a juror for the 2018 Concerto Competition for the Sewanee Summer Music Festival and the 2016 National Symphony Orchestra piano concerto auditions for young artists.
+She also presented a piano master for the 2016 –17 International Piano Competition (I Institute–Beijing).
+Monson also served as an American Juror for the 2009 Washington International Piano Competition.
 She was invited as a panelist and concert commentator for the Virginia Chamber Orchestra satellite broadcasts, Music of the Romantic Era and Music by Modern Masters, which were sent to all community colleges in the United States.
-She also served as collaborative pianist for the International Clarinet Festival and Competition at the University of Maryland.